nathanborror/swift-gen-kit/README.md

 # Swift GenKit

 GenKit is a library that abstracts away all the differences across generative AI platforms.
 It's sort of like a lightweight [LangChain](https://www.langchain.com) for Swift.
+The goal is to make native Swift development with generative AI fast, easy and fun!

 ### Services